-Specialized implementation of is_available: The simulator can deal with all arbitrarily-controlled gates which provide a gate-matrix (via gate.matrix) and acts on 5 or less qubits (not counting the control qubits).
+Specialized implementation of is_available: The simulator can deal with all arbitrarily-controlled singlequbit gates which provide a gate-matrix (via gate.get_matrix()).

 Parameters cmd (Command) - Command for which to check availability (single- qubit gate, arbitrary controls)

 Returns True if it can be simulated and False otherwise.